 Instrumentation used to support these efforts include: a dual arm Beckman Coulter Biomek i7 with 96 and 384-channel pipettors, plus deck mounted thermocycler, dual electronic heater/chiller units, orbital shaker, and barcode reader; BioTek ELx405 plate washer with a 50 plate stacker; BioTek MicroFlo Select dispensing system with a 50 plate stacker; two Napco 8000DH C02 incubators; Motic AE21 inverted microscope; Molecular Devices SpectraMax Plus absorbance microplate reader; and Perkin Elmer EnVision Multi-label microplate reader with Enhanced Luminescence and Turbo Alpha upgrades, barcode reader, and 50 plate stacker.

-The bioinformatics team of the Genomics & Bioinformatics shared resource includes three bioinformatics specialists and the resource director, who provide a wide variety of experimental design, analysis, and programming support for the genomics lab and their end users.
+The bioinformatics team of the Genomics & Bioinformatics shared resource includes four bioinformatics specialists and the resource director, who provide a wide variety of experimental design, analysis, and programming support for the genomics lab and their end users.

 Most service requests to the genomics lab occur through various technology-themed modules of HutchBASE, a web-based LIMS that was developed, tested, and implemented by the resource’s staff.
 HutchBASE initially extended the BASE v2.6 (BioArray Software Environment, Lund University, Sweden) microarray database framework.
 This customized LIMS has been designed to meet the administrative, technical, and scientific needs of the Genomics & Bioinformatics shared resource and its end users.
 In addition to facilitating service requests, HutchBASE captures sample annotation and QC, provides sample-tracking features, manages workflows, automatically triggers data analysis pipeline protocols, produces data QC reports, affords data management capabilities, and initiates service billing reports.
 The database also offers the end-user electronic lab notebook capabilities for their genomics projects, through the user-defined addition of project and sample annotation fields.

 A main objective for the bioinformatics staff is to support the data analysis needs of the genomics lab’s end users, with particular focus on massively parallel next-generation and third-generation sequencing.
-Support encompasses a wide variety of assays one might perform on a given platform including bulk and single-cell expression profiling, single-cell immune receptor sequencing, CUT&RUN, ATAC-seq, ChIP-seq, whole-exome variant calling, CNV analysis, pooled CRISPR-Cas9 screens.
+Support encompasses a wide variety of assays one might perform on a given platform including bulk and single-cell RNA-Seq, single-cell immune receptor sequencing, CUT&RUN, CUT&TAG, ATAC-seq, ChIP-seq, whole-exome variant calling, CNV analysis, pooled CRISPR-Cas9 screens.
 The bioinformatics staff also provide analysis support for data generated in the high-throughput siRNA and small molecule screening facility.
 The level of support for a given project can vary greatly and may include providing programming advice, assistance with troubleshooting R or Python code, support and guidance using commercial and academic analysis tools, and implementation of a full range of data analysis strategies that encompass in-depth data QC, various statistical analyses, and generation of summary reports and figures.
 Interpretation of results can be augmented by gene ontology enrichment and pathway enrichment analyses using any number of approaches (e.g., Gene Set Enrichment Analysis, Enrichr, DAVID v6.8).